xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 sr-update uuid=uuid
 ```

-Refresh the fields of the SR object in the database.
+Refresh the fields of the <abbr title="Storage Repository">SR</abbr> object in the database.

 ### `lvhd-enable-thin-provisioning`